redhatdemocentral/rhcs-bpms-install-demo/README.md

     Using project "default".
     ```

-7. Setup your new project (the last command takes some time):
+7. Setup your new project:

     ```
+    # create a new project.
-    $ oc new-project bpms-install-demo
+    $ oc new-project rhcs-bpms-install-demo

+    Now using project "rhcs-bpms-install-demo" on server "https://10.1.2.2:8443".

+    # setup our new build.
-    $ oc new-build jbossdemocentral/developer:jdk8-uid --name=rhcs-bpms-install-demo --binary=true   [3]
+    $ oc new-build jbossdemocentral/developer:jdk8-uid --name=rhcs-bpms-install-demo --binary=true

+    --> Found Docker image 9a8b562 (13 days old) from Docker Hub for "jbossdemocentral/developer:jdk8-uid"
+    * An image stream will be created as "developer:jdk8-uid" that will track the source image
+    * A Docker build using binary input will be created
+      * The resulting image will be pushed to image stream "rhcs-bpms-install-demo:latest" --> Creating resources with label build=rhcs-bpms-install-demo ...
+    ImageStream "developer" created
+    ImageStream "rhcs-bpms-install-demo" created
+    BuildConfig "rhcs-bpms-install-demo" created
+    --> Success

-    # run from root of rhcs-bpms-install-demo project.
+    # start a build, run from root of rhcs-bpms-install-demo project.
-    #
+    # Note this takes some time to upload all of the product sources for build.
     $ oc start-build rhcs-bpms-install-demo --from-dir=.

+    Uploading "." at commit "HEAD" as binary input for the build ...
+    Uploading directory "." as binary input for the build ... rhcs-bpms-install-demo-1

     # watch the build by running the following repeatedly until builds completes.
-    #
     $ oc logs rhcs-bpms-install-demo-1-build
     ```